 Applying for Online Teaching Jobs

-The caveat is that many schools will ask you to submit brief introductory videos.
+After passing the initial stage of the job application, many online ESL schools will ask you to submit a brief introductory video.
 The occasional few will ask for demo videos, or even sample lesson plans on how you would teach a particular subject.
 Usually, the schools give you guidelines for those requests.
 In terms of short intros, they’ll often tell you what they want you to cover, such as your educational background, previous teaching experience, teaching method, and favorite ESL activities.

 There are several reasons why they ask for intro videos that are important for you to know:

 Most online ESL companies these days utilize live teacher videos in their lessons, so your camera presence is an essential component.
 A key point here is to smile.

 Also, dress like a teacher.
 It’s advisable not to wear trendy haircuts or clothes that stand out or may be culturally shocking to those ESL companies serving students in foreign countries.

 The popular background is either plain white or a bright uncluttered background.
 They’ll usually tell you what they expect.
 So, as much as possible, arrange your location to fit their requirements.